 -

-The Douay-Challoner-Rheims (DCR) Bible – because it is a faithful translation of the Latin Vulgate, which was declared as "authentic" by the Council of Trent.
+The Douay-Rheims (DRB) Bible—because it is a faithful translation of the Latin Vulgate, which was declared "authentic" by the Council of Trent.

 -

-The Confraternity New Testament – because it is close to the DCR version and has a parallel commentary alongside the biblical text itself, which is really cool.
+The Confraternity New Testament—because it is close to the DRB version and has a parallel commentary alongside the biblical text itself, which is cool.

 -